Skip to main content

 When do screenshot dimensions matter most?

-The dimensions are a hard upload gate: wrong dimensions equal rejection.
-Beyond that, the canonical size affects how text renders.
-A caption headline that reads cleanly at 1320 x 2868 may compress awkwardly at the 5.5-inch downscale.
-Design teams typically build screenshots at the largest required size and verify legibility at the smallest auto-scaled output.
+The dimensions are a hard upload gate, but the gate is a list and not a single number: a size on its family's list passes, and a size on no list is rejected.
+The common mistake is treating the largest size as mandatory and concluding that a smaller accepted size will bounce.
+Beyond the gate, the size you build at affects how text renders: a caption headline that reads cleanly at 1320 x 2868 may compress awkwardly at the 5.5-inch downscale.
+Design teams typically build at the largest size their family accepts and verify legibility at the smallest auto-scaled output.

 Related terms